thiwaK/tilegrab/README.md

-  --source SOURCE  The vector polygon source for filter tiles --shape          Use actual shape to derive tiles --bbox           Use shape's bbox to derive tiles
+  --source SOURCE  The vector polygon source for filter tiles --shape          Use actual shape to derive tiles --bbox           Use shape's bounding box to derive tiles

 Source options(Map tiles):
   Options for the map tile source